monkey-projects/monkey-jms/README.md

 (def json-consumer (jms/consume ctx "topic://some.json.topic" (comp println json/parse-string)))
 ```

-If you want to use anything else but `BytesMessage`s, you can pass in a `:serializer`
+If you want to use anything else but `TextMessage`s, you can pass in a `:serializer`
 function as an option to the producer.
 This is a 2-arity function that takes the
 `JMSContext` and the object to serialize.
 As stated, by default it now always creates
 a `TextMessage` and assumes the input is a `String`.